apache/spark/docs/apache-airflow-providers-postgres/operators/postgres_operator_howto_guide.rst

   )

-Fetching records from your postgres database table
+Fetching records from your Postgres database table
 --------------------------------------------------

-Fetching records from your postgres database table can be as simple as:
+Fetching records from your Postgres database table can be as simple as:

 .. code-block:: python